ato-zen/jednoreki-bandyta/README.md

-# Jednoręki bandyta
+# One-Armed Bandit
-Jednoręki bandyta - RTP 95, HF 30
+One-Armed Bandit - RTP 95, HF 30

-"Gra" jednoręki bandyta losuje domyślnie 100 tysięcy wierszy na pięciu bębnach spośród ośmiu cyfr.
+The "One-Armed Bandit" game draws by default 100 thousand rows on five reels from eight digits.

-Stawka wynosi 100, kredyt 500 tysięcy
+The bet is 100, and the credit is 500 thousand.

-Wszystkie losowania i zmieniającą się wartość kredytu można zapisać do pliku używając opcji `-plik`
+All draws and the changing credit value can be saved to a file using the `-file` option.

-Stosunek zwrotu jest na poziomie 95%.
+The return ratio is at the level of 95%.

-Częstotliwość trafień wynosi 30%.
+The hit frequency is 30%.

-**Kompilacja:**
+**Compilation:**

 `gcc jb.c -o jb`

-**Uruchomienie:**
+**Execution:**

 `./jb`

-lub
+or

-`./jb -gier 100000 -kredyt 500000 -plik plik.txt`
+`./jb -games 100000 -credit 500000 -file file.txt`

 ![alt text](https://github.com/ato-zen/jednoreki-bandyta/blob/main/zrzut-ekranu.png?raw=true)